nextcloud/news-updater/README.rst

                             Path to config file where all parameters except can be defined as key values pair.
 An example is in bin/example_config.ini
+      --phpini PHPINI, -P PHPINI
+                            Custom absolute path to the php.ini file to use for the command line updater.
+If omitted, the default one will be used
       --user USER, -u USER  Admin username to log into ownCloud.
 Must be specified on the command line or in the config file if the updater should update over HTTP